Human Transport system, Structure of human circulatory system (heart, blood vessels & blood)

 They are vessels that carry blood from all the body parts to the heart, They carry deoxygenated blood, except the pulmonary veins which open into the left atrium (autricle) carrying oxygenated blood.

-The wall of the vein , like the artery , composed of the same three layers, but with certain modifications, which are less elastic fibers ( rare ), The middle layer is less thick, so, the wall of the vein is thinner than that of the artery and does not pulsate.
+The wall of the vein, like the artery, is composed of the same three layers, but with certain modifications, which are less elastic fibers ( rare ), The middle layer is less thick, so, the wall of the vein is thinner than that of the artery and does not pulsate.

-A number of veins posses a system of internal valves along their length to prevent the back-flow of blood, allowing only the passage of blood in the direction of the heart.
+Several veins possess a system of internal valves along their length to prevent the back-flow of blood, allowing only the passage of blood in the direction of the heart.

 Capillaries